A-Z Artist Index Compilations Record Labels Media

 The Baby Snakes were very much a straight Roll'n'Roll band in Stones/New York Dolls mould, lacking sometimes in the song-writing department.
 Formed by Frank Rynne (from Arklow) and John Bonnie in 1985, both ex Those Handsome Devils.
 They opened their appearance at the Mega-Bash at the Ivy Rooms Dublin on 29 August 1985 with a cover of "Wig Wam Bam".
 They played a residency at the Underground in December 1985.

 Bonnie left by the end of that year.
 His replacement was Ciaran O'Brien who stormed out of the studio during the recording of the "Sweet Hunger" LP because co-producer Paul Thomas was driving him nuts.
 This is how Brian Downey (of Thin Lizzy fame) came to play on that LP.
-O'Brien continued as the band's regular drummer.
+O'Brien continued as the band's regular drummer after the recording.

-Frank Rynne earned a bad reputation for slagging off certain other bands in the press.
-This period in the music scene in Dublin was marked by a lot of mediocre bands all vying to be the next U2 and a lot of clueless A&R people competing to sign them.
-The Baby Snakes released the "This City Sucks" live cassette and left Dublin for London where they remained until the break up 1993.
+Frank Rynne earned a bad reputation for slagging off certain other bands in the music press in Ireland.
+This combined with manager Joe Ambrose's talent for hype rubbed many people the wrong way.
+This period in the music scene in Dublin was marked by scores of mediocre rock bands vying to be the next U2 and a lot of clueless A&R people competing to sign them.
+The Baby Snakes released the "This City Sucks" live cassette and left Dublin for London in 1988, where they remained until their break up 1993.

 Frank Rynne currently manages the affairs of the Musicians of Joujouka and has produced several of their CDs.
-For more details check out www.joujouka.net and www.joeambrose.net
+For more details check out www.joujouka.net.
+Joe Ambrose has written several books - see www.joeambrose.net for details.

 Lineup: Frank Rynne (vocals & guitar), Colin Byrne (guitar), Daragh McCarthy (bass), John Bonnie (drums).